 VITAMIN B6 STATUS, red blood cell (Pyridoxal phosphate)

-Pyridoxine vitamers (vitamin B6) form a group of substances with vitamin B6 activity.
-The group comprises free pyridoxine, pyridoxal and pyridoxamine.
-Pyridoxine is a water-soluble vitamin that acts as a coenzyme in the body in e.g. amino acid and carbohydrate metabolism.
+Pyridoxine vitamers, commonly known as vitamin B6, encompass a group of substances with vitamin B6 activity.
+This group includes free pyridoxine, pyridoxal, and pyridoxamine.
+Being water-soluble, pyridoxine functions as a coenzyme within the body, particularly in crucial processes like amino acid and carbohydrate metabolism.

 Blood sample.
 Requires 12 hours of fasting.
 Glass of water and usual medication are allowed.